denten-books/plain-text/main.md

 conclusion) by Latour and Woolgar, occupies the other side of the text-work equation.
 Note that contrary to what one may intuit, distant reading happens before close reading and not the other way around.
-In most cases, the reader must find the text before analysing it.
-Canons, copora, collections, libraries, and archives are all aggreates that mediate the process of discovery.
+In most cases, the reader must find the text before analyzing it.
+Canons, copora, collections, libraries, and archives are all aggregates that mediate the process of discovery.
 Microanalysis too constitutes a study of mediation, on the level of physical minutia otherwise not available to the human eye.

-There's relatively little physical space between author, text, and, reader in the traditional model of literary transmission.
+In the premodern model of literary transmission short physical distances separate authors, texts, and readers.
 Were I to write these words in front of you, on paper, I would simply pass the page into your hands.
 In receiving this text, you could be fairly certain that no third party meddled in the process of passing the note.
-When communicating in this way, it makes quite a bit of sense to talk about notions like "authorial intent" and "fidelity of the original," because the author and his work occupy contiguous space and time.
+When communicating in this way, it makes sense to talk about notions like "authorial intent" and "fidelity of the original," because the author and his work occupy contiguous space and time.
 The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) introduces a range of instrumentation that mediate between the author and the reader.
 Distance, time, and mediation weakens any notion of fidelity and authorial intent.
 At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an element of noise into the original text.
-At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham1978].
+At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham_using_1978].

-Changing material conditions of textual transmission push against the familiar literary critical conceptual apparatus.
+Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as mechanical reproduction of print weakens the material basis for authorship attribution, the notion of authorship itself undergoes change.
-That is not to say, again with Barthes, that the author dies.
-Authors continue live and collect royalties from the sale of their works, but the reconfiguration of the authorship function makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-Massively collaborative writing projects like Wikipedia and procedural narrative generation further erode ideas of authorial production based on personal human agency.

-The aim of microanalysis then is to reconstruct the material conditions of textuality, paying sustained attention to the atomic particulars of encoding, transmission, storage, and decoding of text at the sites of its application to the human experience.
+That is not to repeat after Barthes that the author dies.
+Authors continue to live and to collect royalties from the sale of their works.
+The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
+Massively collaborative writing projects like Wikipedia and procedural narrative generation further erode ideas of authorial production based on individual human agency.
+Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks) can displace the myth of the author.[@barthes_rustle_1989, 5; @varela_autopoiesis_1974; @nuttall_new_2007, 6-25][^ln2-barthes] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to recover the subject in motion.
+This may seem strange at first: to recover the subject in the physical minutia of the literary system.
+But it is not, for the subject disappears at the moment of contact and it is precisely that compressed moment that needs to be unpacked with great precision.

+[^ln2-barthes]: How did I know that I would find this quote in Barthes, when I searched for "literature writes itself"?
+Because it follows logically from Barthes.

 [^ln12-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester,